 The Amsterdam housing market is at a tipping point.
 Currently, house prices in Amsterdam are stagnating in growth.
-There is decreased consumer confidence, unrest in the world and significantly more houses are for sale.
+There is reduced consumer confidence, unrest in the world and significantly more houses are for sale.
 Buyers are finding it easier to purchase a home.
-But is growth stagnating, or is the current economic situation causing continued decline in home prices in Amsterdam?
+But is the growth stagnating or is the current economic situation causing continued decline in home prices in Amsterdam?
 However, our data reports take a unique look at the Amsterdam housing market.

 Calculating the value of your house?